-- 1. A Tribunal may order an interim measure of protection to preserve the rights of a disputing party or to ensure that the Tribunal's jurisdiction is made fully effective, including an order to preserve evidence in the possession or control of a disputing party or to protect the Tribunal's jurisdiction.
-A Tribunal may not order attachment or enjoin the application of the measure alleged to constitute a breach referred to in Article 21 (Claim by an Investor of a Party on Its Own Behalf or on Behalf of an Enterprise).
-For the purposes of this paragraph, an order includes a recommendation. - 2.
-Where a Tribunal makes a final award against the respondent Party, the Tribunal may award, separately or in combination, only: - (a) monetary damages and any applicable interest; and - (b) restitution of property, in which case the award shall provide that the respondent Party may pay monetary damages and any applicable interest in lieu of restitution.
+1. A Tribunal may order an interim measure of protection to preserve the rights of a disputing party or to ensure that the Tribunal's jurisdiction is made fully effective, including an order to preserve evidence in the possession or control of a disputing party or to protect the Tribunal's jurisdiction.
+A Tribunal may not order attachment or enjoin the application of the measure alleged to constitute a breach referred to in Article 21.
+For the purposes of this paragraph, an order includes a recommendation.

+2. Where a Tribunal makes a final award against the respondent Party, the Tribunal may award, separately or in combination, only:

+- (a) monetary damages and any applicable interest; and - (b) restitution of property, in which case the award shall provide that the respondent Party may pay monetary damages and any applicable interest in lieu of restitution.